Expanded topic privacy settings, wait time report, and more

 |E2E Encrypted||Explicit participants only||DTLS/SRTP End to end||Not allowed||Up to 10 (requires strong internet)|

-- Wait time report — the goal of this report is to help teams analyze historical data of how long it takes for meets (circles) to happen (Y axis) after scheduling.
+- Wait time report — the goal of this report is to help teams analyze historical data of how long it takes for topics (circles) to happen (Y axis) after scheduling.
 It also shows rolling averages that show team dynamics over time.
 Look at the example image below: the orange line shows the rolling average, and it shows a communication bottleneck during the first half of March, but the situation then improves.
 You can use this report to improve communication efficiency within your team.
 To access this report, just click on your profile menu and select Reports -> Wait Time.

 - [Improvement] Grid layout for videos when agenda is collapsed